Tofu: Soft

 Soft tofu, also known as "silken tofu", is called nèndòufu (嫩豆腐; "soft tofu") or huádòufu (滑豆腐, "smooth tofu") in Chinese; kinugoshi-dōfu (絹漉し豆腐; "silk-filtered tofu") in Japanese; and yeon-dubu ("soft tofu") in Korean.
 Gelled with gypsum, this tofu is undrained, and unpressed, and contains a high moisture content.
 Silken tofu is produced by coagulating soy milk without cutting the curd.
 Silken tofu is available in several consistencies, including soft and firm, but all silken tofu is more delicate than regular firm tofu (pressed tofu) and it has different culinary uses.
 Silken tofu can be used as a substitute for dairy products and eggs, especially for smoothies and baked desserts.

 Douhua (豆花, also known as 豆腐花, dòufuhuā in Chinese), or tofu brain (豆腐腦 or 豆腐脑, dòufunǎo in Chinese) or dau fa (Cantonese) and tau hua (Fujianese) (豆花; "bean flower") is similar to silken tofu, but is typically served a few hours after it is prepared.
 It is most often eaten as a hot dessert, but sometimes salty pickles or hot sauce are added.
 This is a type of soft tofu with very high moisture content.
 Because using chopsticks make douhua difficult to pick up, it is generally eaten with a spoon.
 With the addition of flavorings such as finely chopped green onions, dried shrimp, soy sauce, or chilli sauce, douhua is a popular breakfast dish across China.
 In Malaysia, douhua is usually served warm with white or dark palm sugar syrup, or served cold with longans.
 It is frequently served at breakfast or for dessert.
 It is usually served either with a sweet ginger syrup, or a mushroom gravy called da lu (打卤).
-It's normally coagulated at the restaurant into a serving container.
+It is normally coagulated at the restaurant into a serving container.
 Douhua is not always considered a type of tofu, but rather a type of food in its own right.

 Some variation exists among soft tofus.
 Black douhua (黑豆花, hēidòuhuā) is a type of silken tofu made from black soybeans, which is usually made into dòuhuā (豆花) rather than firm or dry tofu.
 The texture of black bean tofu is slightly more gelatinous than regular douhua and the color is greyish in tone.
 This type of tofu is eaten for its earthy "black bean taste".
 Edamame tofu is a Japanese variety of kinugoshi tōfu made from edamame (fresh green soybeans); it is pale green in color and often studded with whole edamame.